Gene theft

-In bioethics and law, gene theft or DNA theft is the act of acquiring the genetic material of another individual, usually from public places, without his or her permission.
-The DNA may be harvested from a wide variety of common objects such as discarded cigarettes, used coffee cups, and hairbrushes.
-In addition, a variety of people can be interested on collecting someone’s genetic material.
+In bioethics and law, gene theft or DNA theft is the act of acquiring the genetic material of another individual, usually from public places, without their permission.
+The DNA may be harvested from a wide variety of common objects such as discarded cigarettes, used condoms, coffee cups, and hairbrushes.
+In addition, a variety of people can be interested on collecting someone's genetic material.
 This includes the police, political parties, historians, professional sports teams, personal enemies, etc. DNA contains adequate amount of information about someone and it can be used for many purposes such as establishing paternity, proving genealogical connections or even unmasking private medical conditions.

 Criminal law

 Currently, there are not many laws pertaining to the punishment that one may receive from obtaining the genetic material of others without their consent.
-However, due to the Health Insurance Portability and Accountability Act (HIPAA), one's genetic material cannot be given to his or her school or employer as the genome is a part of one's personal health data, but, law enforcement can have access to it without consent.
+However, due to the Health Insurance Portability and Accountability Act (HIPAA), one's genetic material cannot be given to their school or employer as the genome is a part of one's personal health data, but, law enforcement can have access to it without consent.
 This only occurs when a person is either a victim or a suspect of a criminal investigation.

 Great Britain criminalized the acquisition of DNA without consent in 2006 at the urging of the Human Genetics Commission.
 Australia's legislature debated a two-year jail sentence for such theft in 2008.
 In the United States, eight states currently have criminal or civil prohibitions on such non-consensual appropriation of genetic materials.
 In Alaska, Florida, New Jersey, New York and Oregon, individuals caught swiping DNA face fines or short jail sentences.
 Lawsuits against "gene snatchers" are permitted in Minnesota, New Hampshire and New Mexico.
 In jurisdictions where such non-consensual taking of DNA is illegal, exceptions are generally made for law enforcement.